If you are wondering how to:

-You need to regularly remind your children of re-reading the messages, comments, captions, status they are about to send or post because what they are going to make public can seriously affect their friends or other people, even in worst cases, your children are contributing to making them commit suicide.
+You need to regularly remind your children to re-reading the messages, comments, captions, and status they are about to send or post because what they are going to make public can seriously affect their friends or other people, even in the worst cases, your children are contributing to making them commit suicide.

-One of the most important tips for students to manage their digital footprints – don’t send, share explicit sexual images/videos of themselves.
+When building a positive digital footprint, one of the most important tips is not to send, or share explicit sexual images/videos of themselves.
 Lots of children sext nowadays.
 Here are some reasons why they sext:

 - Exploring sex, gender, and relationships

-- Express sexual feelings with sexual photos will show their love and trust to their partners
+- Express sexual feelings with sexual photos will show their love and trust in their partners

 - Peer pressure – everybody is doing it